shanexavier313/reIntroNeuralNets/README.md

 Started with building a single perceptron for binary out-puts.

-Then we built a more complex net with hiden layers to model non-linear probabilities.
+Then we built a more complex net with hidden layers to model non-linear probabilities.

 Finally we evolved the network to enable multi-class Classification